September 18, 2023

 Storage

-IN THE FREEZER: You can freeze the cake for up to 3 months.
+IN THE FREEZER: You can freeze the cake for up to three months.
 Allow the cake to completely thaw before serving.
-You will need to re-dust it with powdered sugar before serving.

 There is something special about magic custard cakes.
 They are such creamy desserts, and it’s such fun to watch the layers form all from one single batter.
-The bottom layer of dense cake, the middle layer of creamy custard filling, and the top layer of light, fluffy cake make this a must-try treat.
+The bottom layer of dense cake, the middle layer of creamy custard filling, and the top layer of light, fluffy cake make this lemon custard cake a must-try treat.

 FREQUENTLY ASKED QUESTIONS